 Reporting to the Principal Investigator.
-The post holder is a member of a research group with responsibility for carrying out research on an ERC-funded project aimed at understanding the evolution and evolvability of vertebral counts.
-The post holder provides guidance to junior members of the research group including research assistants, PhD students, and/or project volunteers.
+The post holder is a member of a research group with responsibility for carrying out research for a discrete area of a large project.
+The post holder provides guidance to less experienced members of the research group, including postdocs, research assistants, technicians, and PhD and project students.
+The post holder supports the team with delivery of lab demonstrations and outreach activities.